jadecobra/python_tdd_exercises/source/classes/test_classes.rst

 ``classes`` are things that represent an object.
 I think of ``classes`` as a a container of :doc:`methods (functions) </functions/functions>` and ``attributes (variables)`` that belong together

-I show the following in this chapter

-- how to define a class with pass
-- how to define a class with parentheses
-- how to define a class with methods
-- how to define a class with attributes
-- how to define a class with attributes and methods
-- how to define a class with an initializer
-- how to view the attributes and methods of a class

 *****************************************************************************
 how to make a class in Python
 *****************************************************************************